2011–12 Los Angeles Dodgers ownership dispute: Sale of the Dodgers

-After the initial round of bidding, the groups backed by Hershiser & Garvey, Claire, Gilbert & King and Mark Cuban did not advance to the next round, where the remaining bidders were vetted by MLB.
+After the initial round of bidding, the groups backed by Hershiser and Garvey, Claire, Gilbert and King and Mark Cuban did not advance to the next round, where the remaining bidders were vetted by MLB.

 On March 27, 2012, it was announced that an agreement had been reached on the sale of the Dodgers between Frank McCourt and Guggenheim Baseball Management LLC, a group of investors fronted by Guggenheim CEO Mark Walter and including former Los Angeles Lakers player Magic Johnson, baseball executive Stan Kasten and film mogul Peter Guber.

 The total sale price for the Dodgers (which includes Dodger Stadium) exceeded $2 billion, making the sale the largest for a professional sports team in history, exceeding the approximately $1.5 billion purchase of Manchester United F.C. by Malcolm Glazer in 2005.

 The sale price of the Dodgers was considered to be far higher than what the team was actually worth at the time of sale.
 Estimates made by Forbes placed the value of the Dodgers at approximately $1.4 billion, and the winning bid was more than 30% higher than the next highest bid.

 On April 13, the sale was approved by the bankruptcy court.
 McCourt separately sold the land surrounding the stadium for $150 million to the same group, while maintaining some economic interest in the property.
 The new ownership pays $14 million to rent the parking lots surrounding Dodger Stadium from an entity half-owned by McCourt.
 The sale officially closed on May 1, 2012.